Kilograpp/UITableView-Cache/README.md

 		[self.tableView registerNib:[TableViewNibCell nib] forCellReuseIdentifier:@"MyNibReuseIdentifier" cacheSize:10];
 	}
 	...
-	- (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {
+	- (MyCell*)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {
 		MyCell* cell = [tableView dequeueReusableCellWithIdentifier:@"MyReuseIdentifier"];
 		return cell;
 	}

-Make sure to call dequeueReusableCellWithIdentifier:reuseIdentifier method and NOT dequeueReusableCellWithIdentifier:reuseIdentifier:forIndexPath: one.
+Make sure to call dequeueReusableCellWithIdentifier:reuseIdentifier method and **NOT** dequeueReusableCellWithIdentifier:reuseIdentifier:**forIndexPath:** one.
 They perform different logic and a crash will occure on wrong method use.